w3f/polkadot-spec/docs/id-glossary.md

 - The hash of the root of the Merkle trie of the state storage at a given block

 ${H}_{{e}}$
-- An auxileray field in block header used by Runtime to validate the integrity of the extrinsics composing the block body.
+- An auxiliary field in the block header used by Runtime to validate the integrity of the extrinsics composing the block body.

 ${H}_{{d}}$, ${H}_{{d}}{\left({B}\right)}$
 - A block header used to store any chain-specific auxiliary data.